klauspost/compress/s2/README.md

 Wildcards are accepted: testdir/*.txt will compress all files in testdir ending with .txt Directories can be wildcards as well. testdir/*/*.txt will match testdir/subdir/b.txt

+File names beginning with 'http://' and 'https://' will be downloaded and decompressed.
+Extensions on downloaded files are ignored.
+Only http response code 200 is accepted.

 Options:
   -bench int
     	Run benchmark n times.
 No output will be written -c	Write all output to stdout.
 Multiple input files will be concatenated -help
     	Display help
   -q	Don't write any output to terminal, except errors -rm
     	Delete source file(s) after successful decompression -safe
     	Do not overwrite output files
   -verify
     	Verify files, but do not write output
 ```

 ## s2sx: self-extracting archives